DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-06-16-sonoff-zigbee-product-overview.md

 <img src='../assets/img/blog/sonoff-review-bridge.jpg' alt="Sonoff Zigbee Bridge Pro" width="50%" style="display: block; margin: 0 auto">

 [Sonoff Zigbee Bridge](https://shop.dialedin.com.au/products/zbbridge): This gateway device was the first of its kind from Sonoff, and it serves as the central hub for all your Zigbee-compatible devices.
 With its simple setup process, the Zigbee bridge creates a bridge between you WiFi network and Zigbee.
 The Zigbee Bridge makes it easy to connect all your smart home devices and control them using the eWeLink app.
 It can also be flashed with Tasmota, allowing it to act as a Zigbee Hub for your open automation platform such as Home Assistant.
 However this product is now obsolete and is being replaced by the Zigbee Bridge Pro.
 We still however have limited stock of this item remaining in both eWeLink and Tasmota versions.
+This product has been discontinued, in favour of the Zigbee Bridge Pro.

 [Sonoff Zigbee Bridge Pro](https://shop.dialedin.com.au/products/zbbridge-p): The new Sonoff Zigbee Bridge Pro takes things to the next level, with a faster processor and more memory it can support many more devices.
 The Zigbee Bridge Pro is also supported by Tasmota.
 Once this device has been flashed with Tamota it acts as a universal gateway, allowing users to connect their Zigbee devices to their smart home system using Zigbee2MQTT and ZHA.
 Breaking free of the vendor lock in that is normally associated with these products.
 The majority of Zigbee devices from most manufacturers will work.
 This provides users with greater flexibility and control over their smart home setup, and allows them to integrate their devices into a broader range of smart home platforms and ecosystems.
 We also sell the [Tasmota version](https://shop.dialedin.com.au/products/sonoff-zigbee-bridge-pro-tasmota) to save you from the hassle of manually flashing the device.